 Figure 1.
 The chosen phase tracking center of the source is described by position vectors in relation to the earth-based antennas.
 Contour lines represent the source’s radio brightness (Briggs 1999).

 From this point the phase changes can be determined for every pair of antennas due to their earth synced rotation (Briggs 1999).
 Combining this knowledge of the characteristics unique to the emitted radiation’s source allows us to define invisible celestial bodies.
 This in part answers the question: what else is in space that we cannot see?
+What is your research question?
+Your hypothesis?

 METHODS